 - 1 cup margarine or equal amounts butter

 - 1 14 oz can sweetened condensed milk

 - 1 teaspoon vanilla

 - 1/2 lb bacon cooked, drained, and crumbled

 - 1 1/2 cups mini pretzels

 - 4 tablespoons butter melted

 - 4 tablespoons brown sugar

-- Microwave for and additional 15-18 minutes, stopping the microwave to stir the caramels every 3 minutes.
+Microwave for and additional 12-18 minutes, stopping the microwave to stir the caramels every 3 minutes.
 Stir the mixture each time until no more bubbles appear.
 Temperature test the caramel each time if comes out of the microwave.
 Your target temperature for the perfect chewy texture is 245-250 degrees F and the color of the caramel closely resembles a brown paper sack.
 Use a quick read digital thermometer to take your temperature readings.